-Be ynd know anyone who always disagrees with you or your friends, or likes to do the opposite of what everyone thinks they should do?
-Think of a word by describe such a person.
+Do you know anyone who always disagrees with you or your friends, or likes to do the opposite of what everyone thinks they should do?
+Think of a word to describe such a person.
 Discuss with your partner some of the things such a person generally does.